 Abstract: In breast cancer, neoadjuvant chemotherapy (NAC) provides a standard treatment option for patients who have locally advanced cancer and some large operable tumors.
 A patient will have a better prognosis when he has achieved a pathological complete response (pCR) with the treatment of NAC.
 There has been a trend to directly predict pCR to NAC from histological images based on deep learning (DL).
 However, the DL-based predictive models numerically have better performances in internal validation than in external validation.
 In this paper, we aim to alleviate this situation with an intrinsic approach.
 We propose an experts' cognition-driven ensemble deep learning (ECDEDL) approach.
 Taking the cognition of both pathology and artificial intelligence experts into consideration to improve the generalization of the predictive model to the external validation, ECDEDL can intrinsically approximate the working paradigm of a human being which will refer to his various working experiences to make decisions.
-ECDEDL was validated with 695 whole slide images (WSIs) collected from the same center as the primary dataset to develop the predictive model and perform the internal validation.
+ECDEDL was validated with 695 whole slide images (WSIs) collected from the same center as the primary dataset to develop the predictive model and perform the internal validation and was also validated with 340 WSIs collected from other three centers as the external dataset to perform the external validation.
 In external validation, ECDEDL improves the AUCs of pCR prediction from 61.52(59.80-63.26) to 67.75(66.74-68.80) and the accuracies of pCR prediction from 56.09(49.39-62.79) to 71.01(69.44-72.58).
 ECDEDL was quite effective for external validation of predicting pCR to NAC from histological images in breast cancer, numerically approximating the internal validation.

-Keywords: ensemble deep learning, external validation, pathological complete response, neoadjuvant chemotherapy, breast cancer techniques, various studies have shown that DL-based artificial intelligence (AI) models have significant effectiveness and potentials in medical diagnostic or prognostic prediction [5-8].
+Keywords: ensemble deep learning, external validation, pathological complete response, neoadjuvant chemotherapy, breast cancer intelligence (AI) models have significant effectiveness and potentials in medical diagnostic or prognostic prediction [5-8].
 There has been an increasingly standardized paradigm of constructing DL-based AI models for medical diagnostic or prognostic prediction: Primarily, clinical data and corresponding diagnostic and prognostic results are collected as a training dataset.
-Subsequently, a DL architecture is selected and optimized on the collected training dataset to produce a DL-based AI model that can predict the diagnostic or prognostic results corresponding to the clinical data; Finally, the produced DL-based AI model is validated on some new data that contain clinical data and corresponding diagnostic and prognostic results useen in the training dataset.
+Subsequently, a DL architecture is selected and optimized on the collected training dataset to produce a DL-based AI model that can predict the diagnostic or prognostic results corresponding to the clinical data; Finally, the produced DL-based AI model is validated on some new data that contain clinical data and corresponding diagnostic and prognostic results unseen in the training dataset.